Introduction

 Trusses Installation

-- Preparation: Ensure the site is ready and the foundation is level.
+- Preparation: Make sure the site is ready and the foundation is level.

-- Delivery: Schedule the delivery of trusses to coincide with the installation date to avoid storage issues.
+- Delivery: Plan the delivery of trusses to match your installation schedule to avoid storage issues.

-- Installation: Use a crane to lift and place trusses, securing them with temporary bracing.
+- Installation: Use a crane to lift and place the trusses, temporarily securing them with bracing.

 - Final Securing: Once all trusses are in place, secure them permanently with nails or screws.